brainExplorer/SendMessageFromGoogleSheets/README.md

 ?
 What You’ll Do (Your Tasks):
 ✅ Web Scraping & Data Collection
 - Open a specific website.
-- Search for users in North Carolina, USA.
 - Apply filters to exclude vendors and show only online users.
 - Extract and store the following details:
 - Username